codynhat/codyhatfield.me/source/_posts/2020/an-additional-ice-passenger.md

 As time goes on, all these countries will start to move further down on this chart as they transition to renewable energy, without EVs needing to change anything.
 Meanwhile, the ICE car will not be emitting any less emissions in the future than it did on its first mile.

+Most of the energy for my car comes from the public utility Seattle City Light.
+Over 90 percent of their energy comes from renewable sources (mostly hydro), and the small emissions they do generate is offset every year. <sup id="fnr5">[5]</sup> Because of this, I try to choose driving alone in my EV over carpooling in an ICE car as much as possible.

+Although I find in most situations people would much rather ride with me anyway.

 ***